- Project run by the Royal Society for Public Health in partnership with Citizens Advice.

 The aim is to test whether providing this coherent framework on financial insecurity and problematic debt can help to improve the quality of services such as mental health and primary care.

-The Faculty of Public Health will be working with agencies that provide advice services, local directors of public health, and relevant national organisations such as Public Health England and the Office for National Statistics.
+The Royal Society for Public Health will be working with Citizens Advice, agencies that provide advice services, local directors of public health, and relevant national organisations such as Public Health England and the Office for National Statistics.

 Core steering groups will be established to discuss what debt information would be useful, what information exists, who holds it and what issues there are with data access.